Retail merchandiser

 Many companies prefer to recruit graduates with business-related or maths-based degrees due to their analytical abilities, but others will consider graduates from any discipline, provided they have the necessary skills.

-Having an interest in the products that the company retails will be an advantage.
+Having an interest in the products that the company retails is an advantage.

 This occupation is also open to those with an HND, particularly in the following subjects: